 ---|---|---|---|

 The MLB All-Star Celebrity Softball Game is sure to be a good time.
-The celebrity roster is as random as it gets, featuring Bad Bunny, Rob Lowe, and JoJo Siwa.
-If you miss the live game, MLB Network will reair the star-studded event on Monday, July 18, at 10:30 p.m. eastern.
+Last year’s celebrity roster was as random as it gets, featuring Bad Bunny, Rob Lowe, and JoJo Siwa.

 Want more TV sports coverage?